Pantropical spotted dolphin: Major threats

 The eastern Pacific populations of pantropical spotted dolphins are divided into 3 units – coastal and 2 offshore populations, northeastern and western-southern.
 Just under 5 million dolphins were killed between 1959 and 1972.
 3 million of these were from the northeastern offshore population unit.
 Since that time, this subpopulation has been the slowest to recover, if it is truly recovering at all.
 Natural mortalities are occurring as well, but they are difficult to estimate.

 The major threat to Stenella attenuata is individuals killed as by-catch in fisheries.
 Tuna fishermen follow pantropical spotted dolphins in order to find and catch fish.
 The height of incidental killings was in the 1960s and 1970s.
 Tuna fishermen from the 1950s to the 1980s in the eastern Pacific killed massive numbers of dolphins, most of which were offshore spotted dolphins.

 Another threat to this species is gillnet fisheries in Australia, North Pacific (central and northern areas), Peru, Ecuador, Japan, and Philippines.
 Trawls in West Africa and long-lining in the Central Atlantic likewise pose significant threats to these species.
 Small directed catches in other parts of the world are not as well documented.
 There is a large-mesh pelagic driftnet fishery of eastern Taiwan where a large number of dolphin killings are suspected.
 The exact number of deaths due to this fishery is unknown.

 Japan catches pantropical spotted dolphins for human consumption.
-The average catch between 1995 and 2004, was 129 animals annually.
-Pantropical spotted dolphins are the preferred species for consumption in Taiwan.
+The average catch between 2010 and 2019, was 71 dolphins per year.